94ycwang/RESTful-api-proj/README.md

 # RESTful-api-proj

-A simple RESTful API Demo in PHP.
+A simple RESTful API demo in PHP.

 ## Tech Stack